 KAFTA Market Access Outcomes – Resources, Energy and Manufacturing

-Resource commodities (energy and mineral products) and simply-transformed manufactures (comprising mainly unwrought metals such as aluminium and copper) accounted for over three-quarters of the value of Australia’s merchandise exports to Korea in 2012-13.
-While many Australian mineral and energy exports to Korea already enter duty free, Korea applies tariffs of up to 8 per cent on a range of priority resource products, and tariffs of up to 13 per cent on manufactured products.
-Under KAFTA, Korea will eliminate tariffs on manufactures, resources and energy products within 10 years.
+Resource commodities (energy and mineral products) and simply-transformed manufactures (comprising mainly unwrought metals such as aluminium and copper) accounted for over three-quarters of the value of Australia’s exports to Korea in 2013-14.
+While many Australian mineral and energy exports to Korea already entered duty free, Korea applies tariffs of up to 8 per cent on a range of priority resource products, and tariffs of up to 13 per cent on manufactured products.
+Under KAFTA, Korea will progressively eliminate tariffs on Australian manufactures, resources and energy products by 1 January 2023.

-- Korea’s 3 per cent tariff on crude petroleum imports from Australia will be eliminated in five years.
+- Korea’s 3 per cent tariff on crude petroleum imports from Australia will be eliminated in five stages (by 1 January 2018).

-- Korea’s 3 per cent tariff on natural gas imports from Australia will be eliminated immediately on entry into force of the Agreement.
+- Korea’s 3 per cent tariff on natural gas imports from Australia was eliminated immediately on entry into force of the Agreement.

-- But, following the entry into force of Korea’s FTA with the United States, Australia’s titanium dioxide exports to Korea fell from $64 million in 2011 to $10 million in 2013.
+- Following the entry into force of Korea’s FTA with the United States, Australia’s titanium dioxide exports to Korea fell from $56 million in 2010-11 to $17 million in 2013-14.

-- Korea’s 6.5 per cent tariff on titanium dioxide imports from Australia will be eliminated immediately on entry into force of the agreement.
+- Korea’s 6.5 per cent tariff on titanium dioxide imports from Australia was eliminated immediately on entry into force of the agreement.

-- Korea’s 1-3 per cent tariffs on unwrought aluminium imports from Australia will be eliminated immediately on entry into force of the agreement.
+- Korea’s 1-3 per cent tariffs on unwrought aluminium imports from Australia were eliminated immediately on entry into force of the agreement.

 Pharmaceuticals (including vitamins)

-- Australia exported $531 million worth of pharmaceutical products to Korea in 2013, its second largest market.
+- Australia exported $591 million worth of pharmaceutical products to Korea in 2013-14, making it our largest market for pharmaceuticals.

 - Korea’s tariffs on pharmaceutical products range from 0-8 per cent

-- Tariffs on almost 90 per cent of pharmaceutical products will be eliminated immediately on entry into force of the Agreement, with the remainder phased out within three years.
+- Tariffs on almost 90 per cent of pharmaceutical products were eliminated immediately on entry into force of the Agreement, with the remainder to be progressively phased out by 1 January 2016.

 Automotive Parts and Accessories

-- Korea’s 8 per cent tariffs on automotive part imports from Australia will be eliminated immediately on entry into force of the Agreement.
+- Korea’s 8 per cent tariffs on automotive part imports from Australia were eliminated immediately on entry into force of the Agreement.

-- Korea’s 1 per cent tariff on sea salt imports from Australia will be eliminated immediately on entry into force of the agreement.
+- Korea’s 1 per cent tariff on sea salt imports from Australia was eliminated immediately on entry into force of the agreement.